Monitored fermions with conserved $\mathrm{U}(1)$ charge: Introduction

-In this paper we analyze the entanglement structure of quantum trajectories of monitored free fermions with U(1) conservation: for example fermions hopping with a Hamiltonian $H=\sum_{\<ij\>}J_{ij} {c_i}^{ \dag} {c_j}^{ \phantom{\dag}}$ while an observer makes repeated measurements of the local densities ${c_i}^{ \dag} ^{ \phantom{\dag}}$ \cite{carollo2017fluctuating,Bernard_2018,cao2019entanglement}.
-The dynamics is nontrivial despite being noninteracting --- i.e. despite the fact that the measurements preserve the Gaussianity of the state --- because of the random ensemble of evolved states (trajectories) with different measurement outcomes.
+In monitored dynamics, the sequence of random measurement outcomes defines the ``quantum trajectory'' for the evolution of the state.
+We analyze quantum trajectories of monitored {free} fermion systems with conserved fermion number.
+Fermions hop with a Hamiltonian ${H=\sum_{\<ij\>}J_{ij} {c_i}^{ \dag} {c_j}^{ \phantom{\dag}}}$, while an observer makes repeated measurements of the local densities ${c_i}^{ \dag} ^{ \phantom{\dag}}$ \cite{carollo2017fluctuating,Bernard_2018,cao2019entanglement}.
+The full dynamics is ``free'' in the sense that the measurements preserve the Gaussianity of the state in each quantum trajectory (i.e. for each sequence of measurement outcomes), but it is nontrivial because of the random ensemble of trajectories with different outcomes.